Achieved 100% protection in 2024

 This is part of an extensive series of guides about malware protection.

 Signature-based detection uses the unique digital footprint, known as a signature, of software programs running on a protected system.
-Antivirus programs scan software, identifies their signature and compares it to signatures of known malware.
+Antivirus programs scan software, identify its signature, and compare it to the signatures of known malware.

 Antivirus products use a large database of known malware signatures, typically maintained by a security research team operated by the antivirus vendor.
 This database is frequently updated and the latest version is synchronized with protected devices.

-Hackers often use polymorphic malicious advertisements to avoid detection by signature-based identification methods.
+Checksumming addresses the main drawback of signature-based detection: the use of polymorphic malicious advertisements to avoid detection by signature-based identification methods.
 Polymorphic viruses can change themselves when replicating, eliminating consistent search strings – usually, the hacker encrypts random decryption command sets in the form of non-constant keys in the virus code.

 Application allowlists (aka whitelists) are the opposite of the attack signature approach.
 Instead of defining which software the antivirus program should block, it maintains a list of approved applications and blocks everything else.

-This solution is not perfect but can be highly effective, especially in high-security environments.
-It is quite common for legitimate applications to have security vulnerabilities, or introduce unneeded features that increase the attack surface.
+This solution is not perfect, but it can be highly effective, especially in high-security environments.
+It is quite common for legitimate applications to have security vulnerabilities or introduce unneeded features that increase the attack surface.
 In some cases, the application itself is benign, but its use could expose the device to threats – for example, in some environments, there may be a need to block web browsing and email.

 The above techniques are known as “static” detection techniques because they rely on binary rules that either match or do not match a process running in the environment.
 Static malware detection cannot learn, it can only add more rules or fine-tune its rules over time to increase coverage.